 The Killers’ debut single, Somebody Told Me supercharged its way to Number 3 in 2004, and has retained a huge following on streaming services in recent years.
-While its sales are behind those of WYWY (339,000), Somebody Told Me has an extra five million plays to its name (19.2 million overall), ranking it third overall.
+While its sales are behind those of WYWY (354,000), Somebody Told Me has an extra 19 million plays to its name (60.7 million), ranking it third overall.

 Are we human?
 Or are we dancer?
 While we still don’t understand that lyric (answers on a postcard please), it's not difficult to understand why Human is so damn popular.
 Another song to peak at Number 3, Human was kept from Number 1 by Beyonce’s If I Were A Boy, and a cover of Mariah Carey's Hero by the 2008 X Factor finalists.
 That’s the iconic Alexandra, JLS and Ruth Lorenzo year.

-Human only ranks fourth when it comes to streaming, but has amounted a huge 804,000 sales, a figure that helps pull it to the runner-up position.
+Human ranks third when it comes to streaming (49 million), but has amounted a huge 821,000 sales, a figure that helps pull it to the runner-up position.

 It started out with a kiss, how did it end up like this?
-Believe it or not, The Killers' signature song actually started out at Number 10 on the Official Singles Chart.
-Ageing even better than Brandon Flowers himself (no easy feat), Mr Brightside has evolved into a phenomenon of the digital age.
+Believe it or not, The Killers' signature song actually topped out at Number 10 on the Official Singles Chart.
+Ageing even better than Brandon Flowers himself (no easy feat), Mr. Brightside has evolved into a phenomenon of the digital age.

-Mr Brightside has an edge on Human when it comes to sales with 956,000; by far the best-selling Killers song.
-Then we come to its streaming figures.
-Mr Brightside has been streamed 66 million times, an amount that has enabled the song to spend more weeks in the Official Singles Chart Top 100 than any other song.
+Mr. Brightside has the edge on Human when it comes to sales with 1.01 million; by far the best-selling Killers song.
+Then we come to its monster streaming figures.
+Mr. Brightside has been played 204 million times, an amount that has enabled the song to spend more weeks in the Official Singles Chart Top 100 than any other song.
 Coming out of their cage, The Killers are doing just fine.